cedar-policy/rfcs/text/0073-entity-slicing.md

 Now that we have this partition, computing all the access paths is fairly simple:

-1. First, find all access path expressions.
+1. First, find all datapath expressions.
 These can be translated into access paths directly.
 2. Second, handle all instances of equality between records.
 For equality between records (`==`) or set containment where the elements are records (`.contains`, `.containsAny`, and `.containsAll`)
         1. Find all access paths that are children of these operators
             1. Following the schema, fully load all fields for the leaf of the access path
 3. Finally, handle instances where the ancestors in the entity hierarchy are required.
-Annotate the left-hand-side of the `in` operator with the `parents_required` flag.
+Annotate the left-hand-side of the `in` operator with the `ancestors_required` flag.

 ##